IBM-EPBL/IBM-Project-3566-1658580454/README.md

 <br>
 <h2>Changes made by TeamLeader(3/11/22)</h2>
 Traffic and Capacity Analytics for Major Ports <br>
-• Moved Ideation phase,project design phase 1 and 2 to Project design and planning.  <br>
+• Moved Ideation phase,project design phase 1 and 2 to Project design and planning.<br> <br>

-• Created individual file for all team members in Assignment folder and moved each assignments to their respective folder. <br>
+• Created individual file for all team members in Assignment folder and moved each assignments to their respective folder. <br> <br>

 • All commit done by leader to clean the repository